 Transfer 79 Reading: Transfer Magazine, San Francisco State University, The Poetry Center, SF, CA, 2000.
 Read “What I Saw in the Water, after the painting by Frida Kahlo” & “Hieroglyph.”

 Transfer Magazine @ SFSU Reunion Reading: Curated/hosted a poetry & fiction reading featuring some of the magazine’s past contributors, The Attic Club, one of San Francisco’s well known poet dive bars (RIP), SF, CA, 1999.

-Somewhere Else: a collaborative poetry chapbook reading with Julie Gesin, Cafe Babar, SF, CA, 1994.
+Cafe Babar Reading Series: read poems from Somewhere Else: a collaborative chapbook with featured reader Julie Gesin, Cafe Babar (RIP), SF, CA, 1994.

-Exit Cafe Reading Series: read from Somewhere Else with featured reader Julie Gesin, Exit Cafe (RIP), SF, CA, 1992.
+Exit Cafe Reading Series: read poems from Somewhere Else with Julie Gesin, Exit Cafe (RIP), SF, CA, 1992.